sau412/microgrid/README.md

 # Microgrid
-Grid computing with cryptocurrency rewards.
-Gridcoin by default.
+Grid computing with or without cryptocurrency rewards.
+Current implementation is crypto-free.

 ## Requirements
 * MySQL